itlab-vision/dl-benchmark/README.md

    -s 2.2.2.2 -l admin -p admin -r /table_folder/all_results.csv
    ```

 1. Wait for completing the benchmark.
+After completion,

-1. After completion, in the `table_folder` folder there will be
+   the `table_folder` directory will contain a table with the combined results
-   a table with the combined results named `all_results`.
+   named `all_results`.

 1. Copy benchmarking results from the FTP-server to the local machine.